![]() |

 And here is a diagram for the output stage that driver the OCx pins

-A single STM32 timer usually has multiple channels (4, 6, or whatever found in the datasheet).
-Therefore, using a single timer you can independently generate multiple PWM signals with different duty cycles of course, but they’ll share the same timing (same frequency), and all of them will be in sync.
-We’ll do this in the 2nd LAB in this tutorial after we set up a single PWM channel and get everything up and running.
+A single STM32 timer usually has multiple channels (4, 6, or whatever is found in the datasheet).
+Therefore, using a single timer you can independently generate multiple PWM signals with different duty cycles of course, but they'll share the same timing (same frequency), and all of them will be in sync.
+We'll do this in the 2nd LAB in this tutorial after we set up a single PWM channel and get everything up and running.

 Here is a snapshot of the general-purpose Timer2 diagram, which highlights the presence of multiple output compare channels and output drivers.